 The system will allow the users to send reports (including a picture, time, date, position and type) about traffic violations.
 The gathered data will be elaborated (plate recognition if the plate number is not provided, street name) and used to show to users and the municipality the streets or areas with the highest frequency of violations; in addition the municipality will have access to a list of the plate numbers of the vehicles that committed the most violations and to suggestions for possible interventions.

 The system will be able to collect data from the municipality about violations on the territory, crossing it with the data from user reports and using it as above.
+This will be referred to as the data integration module.

 The system will also provide a way for the municipality to access the data from user reports, to allow the generation of traffic tickets; the data from the generated traffic tickets will be used for building statistics (on the person with most tickets and the trends in the issuing of tickets) accessible by the municipality together with the other insights.
 Care must be taken to ensure that the chain of custody is never broken.
+This will be referred to as the ticket module.

 Goals